Vyral/base-template/_drafts/a-great-financing-option-featuring-zero-money-down.md

 {% include youtube.html %}

-<center><em>Rural development financing is a great loan option for buyers who are highly qualified for financing but don’t have much in the way of savings.</em></center>
+<center><em>Rural development financing is a great loan option for buyers who are highly qualified for financing but don&rsquo;t have much in the way of savings.</em></center>

 <center>&nbsp;</center>